mountaincharlie/project-one-rock-climbing/README.md

 External Code:
 * Using the Flexbox method to centralize content horizontally **and** vertically <a href = "https://stackoverflow.com/questions/5703552/how-can-i-center-text-horizontally-and-vertically-inside-a-div-block" >(Josh Crozier's Approach 2 - Flexbox method)</a>
 * Using rel="noopener noreferrer" for all anchor elements as Google's Dev Tools recommended this and <a href = "https://stackoverflow.com/questions/57628890/why-people-use-rel-noopener-noreferrer-instead-of-just-rel-noreferrer">Azametzin</a>  explains that some browsers may not support rel="noopener" and that there is no good reason to not include these values for the rel attribute.
+* Using Rita Łyczwek's guide for creating a <a href = "https://www.flynerd.pl/2018/06/jak-napisac-dobre-readme-projektu-na-githubie.html">Table of Contents</a> section in this README file.

 Page Styling:
 * Finding that the Google Font Fira Sans paired well with Montserrat from <a href = "https://www.figma.com/google-fonts/montserrat-font-pairings/">Montserrat Font Pairing</a>